melissa-24/crochetMarket/plans.md

 Main landing page after login/register
 ### Contains:
-Main navigation including a log out button default view of user items (if 2 types of log ins then defaults to all items for general and shop owners items for shop owner)
+Main navigation including a log out button
 #### navigation:
 logout
 view shops
 all items
-your items

 ## product.html?
 Single product view